 The county’s efforts to attract more tech business and train more of the county’s non-traditional tech workforce for high demand tech positions, is being furthered by educators, employers, government and community organizations.
 The county’s burgeoning technology sector has also been advanced, in part, by Carroll County Broadband Network.
 As the fiber network’s reach is growing additional efforts are being made to expand alternative high speed service to more remote areas of the county, expanding opportunities for employers and workers alike.

-Carroll County TechHire (CCTechHire) is led by a strategic partnership among Carroll Community College; the Carroll Technology Council; the Mid-Atlantic Gigabit Innovation Collaboratory, Inc; Carroll County’s Department of Economic Development and its partners.
+Carroll County TechHire (CCTechHire) is led by a strategic partnership among Carroll Community College; the Carroll Technology & Innovation Council; the Mid-Atlantic Gigabit Innovation Collaboratory, Inc; Carroll County’s Department of Economic Development and its partners.
 CCTechHire is developing a long-term plan for a TechHire Ecosystem driven by accelerated training, job assistance, internship programs and job placement.

 Carroll County Training Partners in higher education, secondary education, and community organizations will host low-cost, accelerated tech training in coding, cybersecurity, technical design and media blending on-line and classroom curricula with hands-on, real world projects.
 Employer Partners have signed on and are prepared to offer internships and hire qualified students for technology positions through the TechHire network.
 Community Partners have united to support the TechHire effort through job preparation programs, employer communications and the use of tools like the Maryland Workforce Exchange job board.